aminnj/TMultiDrawTreePlayer/README.md

 Voila, all your draws are done!

 There's one draw-back: you can't use these methods to directly draw and open histograms.
-You **must** you the ``>>histogram`` syntax inside your draw command to further retrieve the histogram and display it if you want.
+You **must** use the ``>>histogram`` syntax inside your draw command to further retrieve the histogram and display it if you want.

 ## Example